sergiitk/pagerbeauty/README.md

 2. Find the schedule you want to embed, copy its URL
 3. Open your Datadog dashboard, click "Edit Board".
 4. Drag "IFrame" widget to the board
-5. Paste PagerBeauty schedule URL to IFrame URL on Datadog board
+5. Paste copied PagerBeauty schedule URL to IFrame URL on Datadog board
 6. Resize and save!

 ## Add to Grafana dashboard